 What’s needed is “purification.”
 This can involve anything from ceremonial washings to special prayers, but often it includes some sort of sacrificial act, in many ancient religions even the violent, bloody death of some living thing.
 This blood sacrifice purifies us, cleansing us from our religious impurities, and allows us to enter our god’s presence.
 (Again, exactly how or why this works is not often or uniformly explained.)

 These perspectives were shared by the ancient Israelites, including their leaders and the writers of their Scriptures (the Christian Old Testament).
 People did things, even everyday, ordinary things, that made them religiously impure and thus unfit for experiencing or entering Yahweh’s presence.
-And when terrible things happened to individuals or Yahweh’s people as a whole, it was understood to be because Yahweh’s wrath had come upon them for their sin.
+And when terrible things threatened individuals or Yahweh’s people as a whole, it was understood to be because Yahweh’s wrath had come upon them for their sin.
 What was needed to atone for their sin and turn aside Yahweh’s wrath, or to purify them from their uncleanness and allow them into Yahweh’s presence, was a violent, bloody death, a sacrifice of something or someone else, offered out of devotion to Yahweh.

 The story of Phinehas son of Eleazar gives a vivid example of this.
 The story is told in Numbers 25.